g0t4/compose-spec/build.md

 ### isolation

-`isolation` specifies a build’s container isolation technology.
-Like [isolation](spec.md#isolation) supported values are platform-specific.
+`isolation` specifies the container isolation technology at build-time.
+Like [isolation](spec.md#isolation), supported values are platform-specific.

 ### labels

-`labels` add metadata to the resulting image. `labels` can be set either as an array or a map.
+`labels` add metadata to the resulting image. `labels` can be an array or a map.

 reverse-DNS notation SHOULD be used to prevent labels from conflicting with those used by other software.